ecmwf/metview-docs/docs/api/functions/nearest_gridpoint.rst

    :param gpt: input geopoints
    :type gpt: :class:`Geopoints`
    :param str mode: specifies the way missing values are handled.
 The only allowed value is "valid".
-   :rtype: number or ndarray or :class:`Geopoints`
+   :rtype: number or list or ndarray or :class:`Geopoints`

    ``fs`` must be a gridded field.